 About MonViso Institute

-MVI is registered as a non-profit association under Italian law in Torino with the aim to develop and manage the Institute and the Campus.
-The Campus is owned privately.
+Since 2019, MVI is registered as a non-profit association under Italian law in Turin with the aim to restore, develop and manage the mountain campus, and to make experimental research and learning accessible to the local and regional public.
+The campus is owned privately.

 Vision and mission